 A single house and bank account left to a single beneficiary will no doubt be easier to administer than houses in four states split among 13 beneficiaries, some of whom are minors.

 “Summary” Probate Process For Small Estates

 The state also provides a “short form” of probate for certain smaller or older estates, which is quicker and cheaper than the “formal administration” used for most Florida probate administrations.

 Whether you are dealing with formal probate administration or summary probate administration in Florida, Statewide Probate can help.
-For a free probate consultation, contact the Florida estate and probate attorneys at McDonald Fleming Moorhead.
-We serve clients from Pensacola, Miami, Fort Lauderdale, Orlando, Sarasota, Fort Myers, West Palm Beach, and throughout the state.
+For a free probate consultation, contact the Florida estate and probate attorneys at Statewide Probate , a division of the law firm McDonald Fleming and DeMaria, de Kozan & White, Attorneys At Law.
+We serve clients from Pensacola, Miami, Fort Lauderdale, Orlando, Sarasota, West Palm Beach, and throughout the state.